 Anytime people undergo surgery, there are certain risks involved with anesthesia.
 Although anesthesia errors can be the result of several factors, they most often result from medical negligence.
-When a preventable anesthesia mistake is caused by a doctor or surgeon’s failure to exercise the standard of care, the at-fault anesthesiologist or physician can be held resonsible for any resulting injuries.
+When a preventable anesthesia mistake is caused by a doctor or surgeon’s failure to exercise the standard of care, the at-fault anesthesiologist or physician can be held responsible for any resulting injuries.

-Patients trust that their doctors and anesthesiologists to take the proper precautions to prevent anesthesia errors.
+Patients trust that their doctors and anesthesiologists will take the proper precautions to prevent anesthesia errors.
 When a physician fails to follow the standard of care advising a patient, administering anesthesia or providing follow-up care, injured patients have the legal right to hold the at-fault establishment or doctor accountable for errors and injuries.

 The most frequent anesthesia errors that result from medical negligence and medical malpractice in South Carolina are:

 - Failure to recognize and take action for anesthesia complications

 - Failure to notify a patient of instructions for before, during or after the procedure

 - Faulty equipment